chipcullen/chipcullen_com/src/posts/do-the-least-amount-possible.md

 title: "Do the least amount possible"
 date: 2015-09-21
 draft: false
-tags: [development, front end development, General, principles]
+tags: [development, front end development, general, principles]
 ---

 I've been thinking a lot about **principles** in front end development lately.
 Techniques come and go as technology evolves.